ivangabriele/openai-forge-vsce/README.md

 - [x] Send all the source code of one or multiple documents at once
 - [x] Send evaluation errors to ask ChatGPT for fixes
-  - [x] Rust
 - [x] Add a custom message to the generated prompt request (or don't)

-### Bonus (for a better ChatGPT contextualization)
+### ChatGPT Prompt Contextualization

+OpenAI Forge add some contextual information to the automated prompt message in order to help improve ChatGPT accuracy:

-- [x] Automatically include documents relative in prompt
+- [x] Source code documents paths
-- [x] Automatically "guess" and include some project information in the prompt header (can be disabled in settings)
+- [x] Some workspace information "guessed" from you files path and extensions _(can be disabled in settings)_

 ## Current limitations

+_In progress..._

 ## Known issues

+_In progress..._